 Allergens on food labels

-Food labels can help people with allergies or intolerances to foods.
+Food labels are important for people with food allergies or intolerance.
 The main foods or ingredients that may cause severe adverse reactions must be declared on the label no matter how small the amount.

-There must also be information to alert people of a possible health risk from some ingredients, for example, aspartame, quinine, caffeine, guarana, royal jelly, unpasteurised milk or egg.
+There must also be information to alert people of a possible health risk from some ingredients – including, aspartame, quinine, caffeine, guarana, royal jelly, unpasteurised milk or egg.

 Country of origin on food labels